oskarv/fantasy-landing-page-static/README.md

 # fantasy-landing-page-static

-fantaziraj.com static web page
+fantaziraj.com / fantaziraj.rs static web page

-Email management is fully implemented using mailchimp.com
+Email management is done by mailchimp.com
-Site is hosted od Netlify platform
+CD is configured on Netlify platform

 **This repo has CD configured, everything pushed on the master branch will be immediately deployed to prod.**